Robin Ward (singer): Post "Robin Ward" TV, movies, and records singing

 As her young-sounding Robin Ward records were disappearing from radio play, Jackie Ward's grown-up singing career was expanding.
 At times in 1960s–1970s she could be heard almost everywhere.

 In the early to mid-1960s Jackie was one of the singers on The Red Skelton Show and The Danny Kaye Show, and later, on The Carol Burnett Show.
 In the 1970s she sang on The Sonny & Cher Comedy Hour.

-Ward sang in hundreds of commercials, most notably for Rice-a-Roni ("The San Francisco treat").
+Ward sang in hundreds of commercials, most notably for Rice-A-Roni ("The San Francisco treat").

 Ward's voice is heard in dozens of television theme songs, including Flipper, Batman, Love, American Style, Maude (with Donny Hathaway providing the lead vocal), and The Partridge Family.

 By her own estimate, Ward's voice can be heard in "maybe 800" films.
-Among the notable are her voice dubbed as Natalie Wood singing Academy Award-nominated song "Sweetheart Tree" from movie The Great Race, as Wood in Inside Daisy Clover, and as Janet Leigh in An American Dream.
+Among the notable are her voice dubbed as Natalie Wood singing Academy Award-nominated song "The Sweetheart Tree" from movie The Great Race, as Wood in Inside Daisy Clover, and as Janet Leigh in An American Dream.
 Ward is the singing voice of Cindy Bear in Hey There, It's Yogi Bear!, and the Singer in Charlotte's Web.
 In 1965 movie Beach Blanket Bingo, Ward sings "New Love" and "Fly Boy", lip-synched by actor Linda Evans.

 Along with her TV, movie and advertising singing, Ward is heard on hundreds of pop recordings, including backing Barbra Streisand on "Stoney End". and other major recording artists including Nat King Cole, Bing Crosby, Frank Sinatra, Gordon Lightfoot, the Carpenters, Cass Elliot, and Joan Baez.
 Ward did broadcast recordings of musicals Hair, Grease, Annie, and Hello Dolly.
 Ward sang a duet with Allan Sherman on his song Here's To the Crabgrass from his 1963 comedy album My Son The Nut.
 In 1967, she sang on Gábor Szabó's album for Impulse!, Wind, Sky And Diamonds, as a member of The California Dreamers.

 Ward also sang alto in vocal groups heard on many hit records and popular albums, including the Anita Kerr Singers and the Ron Hicklin Singers (who anonymously made many hit records beyond the Partridge Family).
 As a member of the Ray Conniff Singers, Ward recorded several lead and solo vocals.